canberragpn/canberragpn.github.io/_posts/2017-10-16-Announcing-the-November-2017-Workshop.md

 ## What

-The workshop topic is Microcomputers.
+The workshop topic is Microcontrollers.

 We'll be using Nicta ED1 boards to make LEDs flash, text appear on screen and learn about binary numbers.